Pick the base before the mood

 Use Wickenden once the night wants drinks or a looser East Side move after dinner.

-Use these shortcuts when the trip has one dominant goal and you want the guide to collapse into a cleaner recommendation fast.
+Use these shortcuts when the trip has one dominant goal and you want the guide to give you a cleaner recommendation fast.

 Stay downtown first.
-That keeps the hotel, first coffee, and first dinner inside one clean loop before you add any east-side or riverfront moves.
+That keeps the hotel, first coffee, and first dinner inside one compact base before you add any east-side or riverfront moves.

 Start with: Graduate by Hilton Providence